tomjschuster/elm-sequelize-ui/README.md

 ## Bugs

-* Show primary key when part of composite
 * On delete column, or on update column to remove pk, only delete constraint if not composite primary key